Government of Curaçao: Judicial power

 Curaçao's judicial system, which has mainly been derived from the Dutch civil law system, operates independently of the legislature and the executive.
-It has one court of first instance: the Gerecht in Eerste Aanleg, Curaçao, and an appeal court the Joint Court of Justice of Aruba, Curaçao, Sint Maarten, and of Bonaire, Sint Eustatius and Saba, which it shares with the other Dutch entities in the Caribbean.
+It has one court of first instance, the Gerecht in Eerste Aanleg, and an appeal court, the Joint Court of Justice of Aruba, Curaçao, Sint Maarten, and of Bonaire, Sint Eustatius and Saba, which it shares with the other Dutch entities in the Caribbean.
 No appeal is possible to decisions of the Joint Court of Justice, but fundamental "questions of law" may be submitted to the Supreme Court of the Netherlands and the Hoge Raad der Nederlanden in cassation.
 Verdicts by those institutions may lead to a new decision of the Joint Court, taking into account the results of the cassation.